sarthakgupta99/Slides_Tutor/INTERACTION_LOGS.md

 LLM Interaction Logs
-This file contains a history of interactions with an AI assistant (Google Gemini) during the development of the "Genetics Tutor" AI Agent, as encouraged by the assignment guidelines.
+This file contains a history of interactions with an AI assistant (Google Gemini) during the development of the "Slides Tutor" AI Agent, as encouraged by the assignment guidelines.

 Session 1: Initial Setup & GPU Debugging
 My Prompt: